LiCamPose: Combining Multi-View LiDAR and RGB Cameras for Robust Single-timestamp 3D Human Pose Estimation: Experiments

 \subsection{Datasets and Metrics.}

 We use the following datasets in our experiments:\\ \textbf{I. CMU Panoptic Studio \cite{panoptic}.} The setup is indoors with a valid scene range of approximately \(5 \text{m} \times 5 \text{m}\).
 For multi-modal inputs, we select subsets\footnote{``160422\_ultimatum1", ``160224\_haggling1", ``160226\_haggling1", ``161202\_haggling1", ``160906\_ian1", ``160906\_ian2", ``160906\_ian3", and ``160906\_band1" for training; ``160906\_pizza1", ``160422\_haggling1", ``160906\_ian5", ``160906\_band2" for testing.} from \cite{2021multi} that include depth information.
 We unify the depth data from Kinect 1 to 5 and process these depth maps using equation \ref{scan} to obtain a sparse point cloud, similar to Mid-40 Livox LiDAR scanning.
 For 2D pose estimation, we use the results from \cite{2021multi}, predicted with HRNet \cite{hrnet}.\\ \textbf{II.
 MVOR \cite{mvor}.} The dataset was collected indoors in an operating room.
 We use three sampling functions (equation \ref{scan}) centered at three trisection points of the image width to simulate Mid-100 Livox LiDAR scanning.
 For 2D pose estimation, we use results from \cite{mvor}, predicted using AlphaPose \cite{alphapose}.
 Due to a semantic keypoints' definition gap between MVOR (ten keypoints) and our COCO17 standard, we only perform qualitative analysis on MVOR.
 Data from "day1, day2, day3" are used for training, and "day4" for testing.\\ \textbf{III.
 BasketBall.} The dataset was collected outdoors, covering a valid scene range of approximately \(35 \text{m} \times 17 \text{m}\), recording a basketball match.
 We gathered this real-world dataset with four-view RGB-poincloud information.
 The point clouds were collected using four Mid-100 Livox LiDARs, and the 2D pose estimation results were predicted by VitPose \cite{vitpose}.
 The dataset comprises two segments, each containing two thousand frames.
 It includes manually marked detection and tracking ground truth for each frame but lacks 3D keypoints ground truth.
 Therefore, it is primarily used for qualitative analysis.\\ \textbf{IV.
 BasketBallSync.} This synthetic dataset was generated using SyncHuman with the same sensor configuration and settings as BasketBall dataset.
 The point cloud is obtained by simulating the scan pattern of Mid-100 Livox LiDARs.
-It contains ten avatars performing random actions, with the first eight used for training and the remaining two for testing, across all 3336 frames at 10Hz.
+It contains ten avatars downloaded from Mixamo\footnote{Character 2, 6, 11, 22, 23, 31, 37, 38, 42 and a kid model named ``Gregory''.} performing random actions, with the first eight used for training and the remaining two for testing, across all 3336 frames at 10Hz.
+We utilize the pose data from the ``CMU'' track of AMASS\cite{amass} to animate the avatars.
 The 2D human poses are predicted using VitPose \cite{vitpose}. \\ \textbf{Evaluation metrics.} To evaluate the 3D human pose, we calculate the mean per-joint position error (MPJPE) and the error after Procrustes Alignment (PA-MPJPE), both in millimeters \cite{gower1975generalized}.
-For fairness, we compare our results to methods using single-frame data inputs similar to ours.
+For fairness, we compare our results to methods using single-timestamp data inputs similar to ours.

 \arraystretch{1}

 \arraystretch{1}